doverunner/widevine-roku-integration-sample/README.md

   * token: pri-built license token

-- `channel1.json` file in this sample includes the sample data of PallyCon Multi-DRM.
+- `channel1.json` file in this sample includes the sample data of DoveRunner Multi-DRM.
 You must modify this function if you use XML data instead of JSON or your own JSON format.
 - If the drmSchemeUuid is not "widevine", this function outputs internal log message and returns.

 ##### Parameters:

-- jsonData - JSON data which includes PallyCon Multi-DRM data
+- jsonData - JSON data which includes DoveRunner Multi-DRM data

-- contentMetadata - [Content Meta-Data](https://developer.roku.com/en-gb/docs/developer-program/getting-started/architecture/content-metadata.md) object which will be set PallyCon Multi-DRM data.
+- contentMetadata - [Content Meta-Data](https://developer.roku.com/en-gb/docs/developer-program/getting-started/architecture/content-metadata.md) object which will be set DoveRunner Multi-DRM data.